-Program-fee-based graduate programs/students: Applies to MA and MSc students, all PhD students, and students in the MAE, EMBA, MFIN and MTEI programs.
+Program-fee-based graduate programs/students: Applies to MA and MSc students, all PhD students, and students in the IMTE, MAE, EDBA, EMBA, MBAN, MFIN and MTEI programs.
 Tuition fees are based on the entire program (i.e. NOT on a per-course basis) and are charged at the start of each semester during a student's Residency Period.
 Program-fee-based graduate students should enroll in FGSR9000.

-Reactivation of a graduate program: Any student who does not register in a given semester for any reason (e.g. withdrew from the program; was granted a leave of absence), must apply for a reactivation to their graduate program by filling out a "Visiting, Upgrading and Reactivation Students" form available on the FGSR web site and submitting it to the FGSR prior to attempting to register.
+Reactivation of a graduate program: Any student who does not register in a given semester for any reason (e.g. withdrew from the program; was granted a leave of absence), must apply for a reactivation to their graduate program by filling out the "Application for Reactivation in Graduate Program" form available on the FGSR web site and submitting it to the FGSR prior to attempting to register.